Illegal, unreported and unregulated fishing in the Arctic: Extent

+Arctic cod

-The International Council for the Exploration of the Sea (ICES) has estimated the amount of the unreported arctic cod for in the Food and Agriculture Organization's (FAO) subarea 1 and 2 (The Barents Sea and parts of the Norwegian Sea).
+The International Council for the Exploration of the Sea (ICES) has estimated the amount of the unreported arctic cod in the Food and Agriculture Organization's (FAO) subarea 1 and 2 (the Barents Sea and parts of the Norwegian Sea).
 ICES estimate that in 1990–1994 and 2002–2008 between 3.2% and 25.2% of the total catch of arctic cod was unreported.
 Although there is no knowledge about IUU fishing outside those periods ICES believes that by 2018 IUU fishing of arctic cod is close to zero.